Articles

 3. Completion and adherence rates

 Track which team members have completed each assigned SOP.
 Aim for 100% completion on high-stakes workflows.
-Periodic spot-checks in the field tell you whether what's documented is what's actually happening.
+Periodic spot-checks in the field tell you whether what's documented is what's happening.

 4. Location-to-location or team-to-team consistency